jaredpar/jaredpar.github.io/_posts/2008-10-23-presenting-at-net-developers-association-meeting-oct-27.md

   * Who: Me
   * Why: Blogging's fun but it's great to go out and talk to people in person

-My talk will center around how to get the most out of a LINQ query.??
-I'll be covering a lot of the misunderstood aspects of LINQ such as deferred execution.??
+My talk will center around how to get the most out of a LINQ query.
+I'll be covering a lot of the misunderstood aspects of LINQ such as deferred execution.
 Most bit of the talk will focus on the [MSDN article](http://msdn.microsoft.com/en-us/magazine/cc721610.aspx) I wrote a few months back.